 Today, donors face a multitude of sophisticated options and complicated choices in determining how to achieve their philanthropic goals.
 Both the type of charitable vehicle and the assets utilized are often subject to highly complex and rigorous tax requirements imposed under the Internal Revenue Code.
 Prospective donors can confidently call upon us to provide highly skilled counsel in determining the best strategy to further their philanthropic objectives.

-Our lawyers have experience providing donors with advice furthering their philanthropic goals including palling for the maximization of tax benefits.
-Our experience includes working with private foundations, charitable remainder trusts, charitable lead trusts, donor advised funds and supporting organizations, and a host of other planned giving organizations.
-Our lawyers work closely with nonprofit organizations becoming well versed in their governance, operation, tax issues, and obtaining and maintaining tax exemption status with the IRS.
+Our lawyers have experience providing donors with advice furthering their philanthropic goals including planning for the maximization of tax benefits.
+Our experience includes working with public charities, private foundations, private operating foundations, charitable remainder trusts, charitable lead trusts, donor advised funds, supporting organizations, social welfare organizations, business leagues, and public benefit corporations.
+Our lawyers work closely with non-profit organizations, becoming well versed in their governance, operation, tax issues, and maintaining tax exemption status with the IRS.

-Dilworth Paxson’s Philanthropic & Nonprofit Group represents some of the nation's largest and most influential charitable foundations, as well as many public charities such as museums, educational organizations, hospitals and supporting organizations.
+Dilworth Paxson’s Philanthropic & Non-profit Group represents some of the nation's largest charitable foundations including private operating foundations, as well as many public charities.

-The Philanthropic & Nonprofit Group has experience working on the daily operations counsel for all of clients' business entities.
-Daily operations include advising board of directors and officers, applicable public support tests, excise taxes imposed on private foundations, fundraising, intermediate sanctions rules, ongoing tax-exempt status, Pennsylvania's Purely Public Charity Act, permissible lobbying activities, political activities, and unrelated business income tax.
+The Philanthropic & Non-profit Group has experience with regard to advising boards of directors and officers, fundraising, intermediate sanctions rules, ongoing tax-exempt status, Pennsylvania's Purely Public Charity Act, political activities, unrelated business income tax, and the excise tax.

-When necessary and appropriate, our Philanthropic & Nonprofit Group lawyers draw upon the vast resources and deep expertise of their colleagues in other practice areas to advise our tax-exempt clientele.
-A sampling of legal services which we proudly offer to our nonprofit clients includes employee benefits (ERISA) , employment counsel, environmental and land use issues, health law matters, intellectual property (trademark, copyright, technology licensing, e-commerce, website and Internet issues), litigation, and real estate.
+When necessary and appropriate, our Philanthropic & Non-profit Group attorneys draw upon the resources of their colleagues in other practice areas to advise our tax-exempt clientele.
+A sampling of legal services which we offer to our non-profit clients includes employee benefits (ERISA), employment counsel, environmental and land use issues, health law matters, intellectual property (trademark, copyright, technology licensing, e-commerce, website and internet issues), litigation, and real estate.

 Our lawyers also work extensively with creating and counseling private foundations.
-Working closely with the firm's estate planning lawyers, we advise donors on the design and implementation of private foundations to meet their charitable, financial, tax, and family planning objectives.
-We have created a multitude of private foundations and advise on compliance with excise tax rules on matters such as self-dealing, qualifying distributions, excess business holdings and jeopardy investments and grant-making including grants to foreign charities, expenditure responsibility requirements, and foreign public charity equivalency procedures.
+We advise donors on the design and implementation of private foundations to meet their charitable, financial, tax, and family planning objectives.
+We have created numerous private foundations, and advise on compliance with excise tax rules on matters such as self-dealing, qualifying distributions, excess business holdings and jeopardy investments, and grant-making including grants to foreign charities, expenditure responsibility requirements, and foreign public charity equivalency procedures.